Tom Burlison

 Thomas Henry Burlison, Baron Burlison, DL (23 May 1936 – 20 May 2008) was a British footballer, GMB trade unionist and Treasurer of the Labour Party.
-He was the first professional footballer to take a seat in the House of Lords.
+He was the first former professional footballer to take a seat in the House of Lords.

 Burlison was born in Edmondsley, County Durham, the son of a miner, Robert Burlison, and his wife, Georgina.
 He was educated in Edmondsley and worked as a panel beater from 1951 to 1957, joining the General and Municipal Workers' Union (GMWU, later merged to form the GMB).

 Professional football

 He was a professional footballer from 1953 to 1965 (playing for Lincoln City, Hartlepool United and Darlington).
 Between 1959 and 1961 he did National Service in the Royal Air Force.

 GMWU/GMB trade union

 He became a regional officer of the GMB in Newcastle upon Tyne in 1965, and regional secretary in 1978.
 A polite and unassuming man with a low profile, he was an effective "fixer" behind the scenes, drawing from a base in the union's heartland in the northeast and setting many on the path to power.
 His staff included former Labour ministers Nick Brown and Doug Henderson, and former MEP and Labour leader in the European parliament Alan Donnelly.
 He was also involved in the selection of many Labour MPs, including Tony Blair and Peter Mandelson.

 He was involved in the negotiations in 1982 to merge the GMWU with the Boilermakers to form the General, Municipal, Boilermakers and Allied Trades Union.
 He was runner-up behind John Edmonds in the election for general secretary of the GMB in 1985.
 The GMB merged with APEX in 1989 for form the GMB Union, and Burlison served as deputy general secretary of the merged union from 1991 to 1996.